You’ve been given the responsibility to manage your school’s on-going blog content strategy, but not sure where to start.

-Search Engine Optimization (SEO) is a tricky business, and while the rewards for getting it right can be extremely high, focusing too much on it can be time-consuming.
+SEO is a tricky business and while the rewards for getting it right can be high, it can be time-consuming.

-However, what post length is best for getting Google and other search engines to take notice of your blog?
+What post length is best for getting search engines to take notice of your blog?

-Brian Dean from Backlinko is recognised in the content marketing industry for posting in-depth and extremely thorough articles on SEO and it is his belief that writing longer, heavily researched posts 2,450 words long is exactly what Google is looking for.
-Longer posts might not get a lot of comments, and they might even be shared slightly less than average on social media, but if you can wait until Google takes notice of them, you might just get lucky and see a big bump in search traffic.
+Brian Dean is recognised in the content marketing industry for posting in-depth articles on SEO and it is his belief that writing longer, heavily researched posts of 2,450 words is exactly what Google wants.

 To sum up, a list of common blog posts lengths to help you find your own ideal length:

-- 300-600 words.
-The standard blogging length, recommended by many “expert” bloggers.
+- 300-600 words – the standard blogging length recommended by many.
 Good middle-ground for social shares and comments.
-Too short to gain much authority or search engine-love.
+Too short to gain much authority.

-- 750 words.
-This is the standard length that is used by professional journalists, especially in online newspaper articles.
+- 750 words – this is the standard length that is used by professional journalists, especially in online articles.
 This length of post is pretty good for getting links from other bloggers and shares on social media.

-- 2,450+ words.
-The highest ranking articles on Google are most often 2,450 words.
-If you want to rank well on search engines (and so generate traffic to your site), this is the best length to write.
-However, make sure you write about a topic that people are actually searching for!
+- 2,450+ words – the highest-ranking articles on Google are often this length.
+If you want to rank well on search engines, this is the best length to write.

 Don’t be afraid to write posts that are 2,000 words+.